How Contact Center Metrics & Analytics Can Save the Day.

 “As more and more enterprises migrate their communications infrastructure to the cloud, demand for these tools and other adjunct capabilities that support strategic business initiatives and growth will become increasingly important,” says Elka Popova, North American Program Director, Unified Communications & Collaboration Information and Communication Technologies at Frost & Sullivan.

 For big data and analytics to be effective, key performance indicators (KPIs) need to be established.
-Metrics are a way to analyze the vast amounts of data coming into contact centers on a daily basis.
+Contact center metrics are a way to analyze the vast amounts of data coming into contact centers on a daily basis.
 Managers must stay focused on the right metrics such as creating a “Balanced Scorecard”, which according to a Forrester report, “defines nearly 40 operational metrics for tracking contact center KPIs to help focus on the ones that will move the needle.”5

 How can we help Contact Center Managers move the needle?